You'll Get a Kick Out of Abby Wambach and Glennon Doyle's Whirlwind Love Story - E! Online

 Talking to the WSJ, Doyle said Wambach made her "unashamed" to be herself and showed her she was "completely lovable exactly as I am."

-In addition to her writing projects, including her latest book, Untamed, Doyle is the founder of Together Rising, a nonprofit that supports at-risk women and families.
+In addition to her writing projects, including her 2020 book Untamed, Doyle is the founder of Together Rising, a nonprofit that supports at-risk women and families, and she hosts the podcast We Can Do Hard Things, both a wellspring of life tips and a go-to stop for celebs ready to spill.
+(Doyle shared just last month on the pod that she'd been diagnosed with anorexia, an admitted shock because she always thought her lingering eating issues stemmed from bulimia.)

-Wambach—now, like her wife, an in-demand public speaker—launched the leadership development and training program Wolfpack Endeavor, inspired by the theme of a 2018 commencement speech she gave at Barnard College that turned into her 2019 book Wolfpack: How to Come Together, Unleash Our Power, and Change the Game.
-She refrained from wading into politics for most of her career, not wanting to distract from the sport, but as her time with the USWNT wound down she became more outspoken, especially in the arena of gender equality.
+Wambach, who frequently joins her wife on WCDHT, launched the leadership development and training program Wolfpack Endeavor, inspired by the theme of a 2018 commencement speech she gave at Barnard College that turned into her 2019 book Wolfpack: How to Come Together, Unleash Our Power, and Change the Game.

+She refrained from wading into politics for most of her career, not wanting to distract from the sport, but as her time with the USWNT wound down she became more outspoken, especially in the arena of gender equality and equal pay for women's soccer.

 And, of course, the spouses stay busy co-parenting Doyle's three kids with her ex-husband, Melton, whom she calls the second-kindest person she knows after her wife.